 Too much iron may cause:

-• Higher rates of infection.
+- Higher rates of infection.
 Breast milk contains a protein called lactoferrin that binds to any extra iron that a baby doesn’t use.
-This keeps harmful intestinal bacteria in check because otherwise they thrive and multiply if there is excess iron.
-If this system is overloaded by iron supplements, the harmful bacteria can thrive, potentially leading to higher infection rates, diarrhoea and even microscopic bleeding56
+This keeps harmful intestinal bacteria in check because otherwise they could thrive and multiply if there is excess iron.
+If this system is overloaded by iron supplements, the harmful bacteria can increase, potentially leading to higher infection rates, diarrhoea and even microscopic bleeding.6

-• Colic.
-Iron supplements can affect some babies by causing colic type symptoms.12
+- Colic.
+Iron supplements can affect some babies by causing colic type symptoms.11

 What are symptoms of low iron or iron deficiency in a baby?